swiftlang/swift-evolution/proposals/NNNN-package-registry-auth.md

 #### New `logout` subcommand

 Log out from a registry.
-Credentials are removed from the operating system's credential store if supported, and the global configuration file (`registries.json`).
+Credentials are removed from the operating system's credential store if supported, and the user-level configuration file (`registries.json`).

 To avoid accidental removal of sensitive data, `.netrc` file needs to be